michimussato/OpenStudioLandscapes/README.md

 - release-3.12 -> Build and release to a repository
 * docs -> Creates Sphinx documentation.

-sessions marked with * are selected, sessions marked with - are skipped
+sessions marked with * are selected, sessions marked with - are skipped.
 ```

 ### Generate Report